wthorp/gosh/README.md

 ## GoSh Scripts

-The basis of GoSh is that it can run multi-line scripts of code.
+The basis of GoSh is that it can run multi-line scripts:
 ```
 gosh.Run(`
 	set yinz = World